learn-co-students/dc-ds-071519/Warm_Ups/1_3_pandas_part_1.md

 # Pandas and numpy - pair-up

-### Discussion session
+With a partner of your choosing complete the following in a jupyter notebook.

-1. How will you read the following data into a pandas data frame ?
+1. Read the following data into a pandas data frame
  ` ftp://aftp.cmdl.noaa.gov/products/trends/co2/co2_mm_mlo.txt`

-2. How would you pick columns 0,1,3 ?
+2. Select columns 0,1,3
 `[[0, 1, 3]]`

 3. Use a for loop to find all rows where